"

 Figure 20.24.
 Stainless Steel Tanks At A Brewery / Photo Credit: U.S. Department of Energy and U.S. Environmental Protection Agency, PD

-Stainless steel is used in breweries because the taste of the product is very important.
-Welds that do not have the appropriate profile on the inside of the tanks and pipes may have pockets or crevices where bacteria can collect and change the taste of the product.
+Stainless steel is also used in breweries because the taste of the product is very important.
+Welds that do not have the appropriate profile on the inside of the tanks and pipes may have pockets or crevices where bacteria can collect and then change the taste of the product.

 7 stainless steel pipes are lined up.